lvrong/hello-world/README.md

 # hello-world
-this is my first github repository
+my name is lr. this is my first github repository.